 On the other hand, there are also things that don’t really work here.

 The projects get funded very slow.
-While the ethical investments trend is on the rise, there’s still not enough momentum to fund fast enough the projects available.
-On their defence, some of the projects like the Atlantis Future Energy tidal power plant are looking for 7 million GBP in funding, so that takes a while to fund.
+While the ethical investment trend is on the rise, there’s still not enough momentum to fund fast enough the projects available.
+In their defense, some of the projects like the Atlantis Future Energy tidal power plant are looking for 7 million GBP in funding, so that takes a while to fund.